 Several barriers to completing functional analysis in schools have been identified.
 First, functional analysis requires evoking problem behavior to produce interpretable outcomes.
 This requirement can be seen as presenting unnecessary risk and disruption to instructional routines (Hanley, 2012; Roscoe et al., 2015).
-Second, relative to the population for whom functional analyses were originally designed (i.e., individuals with intellectual/developmental disabilities who engage in self-injury; Iwata et al., 1982/1994), a wider range of students are being referred for FBAs in schools.
-In multi-tiered systems of support, students are referred for additional behavioral supports when they are not responsive to less intensive strategies (Crone, Hawken, & Horner, 2015).
-This means students with and without disabilities, and those who engage in a wide variety of behaviors that interfere with learning, may be referred for FBA (Erickson, Stage, & Nelson, 2006; Goh & Bambara, 2012; McKenna, Flower, Kim, Ciullo, & Haring, 2015).
-Applications of functional analysis to a heterogeneous student population-including a range of behavioral profiles-presents both practical and methodological challenges.
+Second, relative to the population for whom functional analyses were originally designed (i.e., individuals with intellectual/developmental disabilities who engage in self-injury; Iwata, Dorsey, Slifer, Bauman, & Richman, 1982/1994), a wider range of students are being referred for FBAs in schools.
+In multitiered systems of support, students are referred for additional behavioral supports when they are not responsive to less